Lincoln, Abraham

 Term: 4 Mar 1861 - 4 Mar 1865

-Chronology: 13 Feb 1861, election to the office of President of the United States is declared upon counting electoral votes (cast 5 Dec 1860), joint session of the Senate and House of Representatives, House Chamber, U.S. Capitol, Washington, D.C.
+Chronology: 13 Feb 1861, the election to the office of the President of the United States is declared upon the ascertainment and counting of the electoral vote (cast 5 Dec 1860), joint session of the Senate and the House of Representatives, House Chamber, U.S. Capitol, Washington, D.C.
 [1]

 4 Mar 1861, commencement of term

-4 Mar 1861, took an oath of office as President of the United States, inaugural ceremony as part of the special session of the Senate, East Portico, U.S. Capitol, Washington, D.C.
+4 Mar 1861, took the oath of office as the President of the United States, inaugural ceremony as part of the special session of the Senate, East Portico, U.S. Capitol, Washington, D.C.
 [2]

 4 Mar 1865, expiration of term